 Compare owning a variable annuity-like going to the dentist, you know you will experience pain, you are not sure how much.

 So what is the difference here?
 The difference is that variable annuities are stock market investments with all the trappings of an insurance policy.
 All contributions and gains in a variable annuity are tax-deferred.
-If you are a professional in a sector with a high potential for income, then annuities may help provide a sheltered savings tool.
+If you are a professional in a sector with high-income potential, then annuities may help provide a sheltered savings tool.

 The critical issue when it comes to annuities is that once you choose to annuitize the contract, the decision is final.
 You pay a lump sum amount to the insurance company, and in return, the company agrees to pay you a fixed monthly amount for the rest of your life.
 Now the question of who makes a profit here depends on how long you live.
-If you live for the next 20-30 years, it is entirely possible that you end up getting more than what you paid in.
-If, however, you pass away within a short period after annuitizing the contract, that leaves the company holding the balance of the huge amount you paid.
+If you live for the next 20-30 years, you may end up getting more than what you paid.
+If, however, you pass away within a short period after annuitizing the contract, that leaves the company holding the balance of the enormous amount you paid.

 Investments in annuities are tied up until age 59 ½, and early withdrawals are subject to a 10% penalty by the IRS.
 Also, investment gains are taxed upon withdrawal at ordinary income tax rates, instead of long term capital gains tax.
 Some companies will also charge surrender fees if you wish to change your annuity to another company.
 The fee will vary depending on the age of the annuity.
 Administrative changes and annual fees are buried into the cost of the contract and will be deducted from your profit.
 These charges average around 1.4% but can be as high as 3.5%, depending on the actual contract.
 Fees, expenses, and all details for the contract are available in the sales prospectus.